 Q. 3 - How about the Church, Convent and Grade School?

 A. The Convent and Grade School are gone, but St. Anthony Parish celebrated its 143rd anniversary in 2000.
 The church has been declared a Michigan Historic Site.
 Read about it.
-In June 2006, St. Anthony Parish consolidated with Annunciation/Our Lady of Sorrows to form Good Shepherd Parish which is located at 1265 Parkview, the former site of Annunciation/OLS.

 (Return to top)